dzungdoan6/G2D/README.md

 Installation
 ============
-+ Our tool only works for Windows OS.
++ Our software only works for Windows OS.

 + You can either use the pre-built binaries for Window or manually build the source code